Izder456/fzonline/README.md

 # fzonline
-Three F-ZERO games ported to online.
+Some F-ZERO games ported to online.

 # How to Use
 go to site: